Skip to main content

 You may still be able to finance the purchase of a home if it doesn't qualify for a USDA loan.
 Potential alternatives include:

-Conventional loans are approved primarily on the basis of the borrower's financial situation instead of a property's eligibility.
+Conventional loans are approved primarily based on the borrower's financial situation instead of a property's eligibility.
 Conventional loans also aren't as rigid when it comes to the type or location of the property.
 Qualifying borrowers can put down as little as 3% if they agree to pay PMI (private mortgage insurance).

 While FHA loans are intended for primary residences in the same way that USDA loans are, they can be used to purchase properties in all locations.
 When looking at USDA vs FHA loans in terms of down payment, some qualifying FHA borrowers can put down as little as 3.5% if they agree to pay mortgage insurance.
 USDA loans are similar to VA loans because both allow qualifying borrowers to put down 0%.
 VA loan limits are often much higher compared to USDA loan limits.